baublet/lagniappe/README.md

 #### Command Window

-The same command, but sending its contents to a command window, rather than to the javascript console:
+The same command, but sending its contents to a command window in the lagniappe UI, rather than to the javascript console:

 ```js
 // app/commands/GitStatus.js